michaelspatrick/osmetrics/README.md

     +---------------+-------------------------+
     1 row in set (0.01 sec)

 You will need to edit the Makefile and define this path there.
+Then you can compile the plugin:

+    make clean
+    make
+    make install

 Finally, you can login to MySQL and activate the plugin:

     mysql> INSTALL PLUGIN OS_METRICS SONAME 'osmetricsplugin.so';